 Overview:

-Section 2 works towards graphlet 2.5, an interactive diagram for the purpose demonstrating what it takes to solve the minimal surface problem.
+Section 2 works towards graphlet 2.5, an interactive diagram for the purpose of demonstrating what it takes to solve the minimal surface problem.

 Section 3 opens with presenting an economic way of constructing a general differential equation for solving variational problems (section 3.1).
 Section 3.2 offers a discussion of the method of deriving the Euler-Lagrange equation that the majority of sources offer.